RED, TEARY EYES FROM SEASONAL ALLERGIES CAN BE SOOTHED

 The three main types of conjunctivitis are allergic, infectious and chemical, although other types do exist.
-The infectious type, commonly called “pink eye,” can be caused by a contagious virus, bacteria, or rarely a fungus.
+The infectious type, commonly called “pink eye,” can be caused by a contagious virus, bacteria or in rare cases a fungus.
 Only bacterial conjunctivitis should be treated with antibiotic eye drops.
 The most common form of infectious conjunctivitis, caused by viruses, does not respond to antibiotics.
 They must be fought off by your body’s immune system.

 Irritants like air pollution, noxious fumes and chlorine in swimming pools may produce the chemical form of conjunctivitis, as can cleaning and other products accidentally exposed to the eye.